eyedeekay/si-i2p-plugin/README.md

   * ~~0.19 - Expose an http proxy that hooks up to the existing infrastructure~~ ~~for destination isolation~~
-  * 0.20 - ~~Ready for more mainstream testing~~, ~~should successfully isolate~~ ~~requests for resources embedded in the retrieved web pages.
-Addresshelper.~~
+  * 0.20 - ~~Ready for more mainstream testing~~, ~~should successfully isolate~~ ~~requests for resources embedded in the retrieved web pages.~~ Addresshelper still needs alot of work.
+I did this too soon.
   * 0.21 - Should be able to generate services on the fly by talking to the SAM bridge.
 First worthwhile release for people who aren't shell enthusiasts.
-  Tunnels should kill themselves after inactivity, and revive themselves with new identities after.
-This will help minimize the impact of cross-site resource-request timing attacks by making destinations more ephemeral, requiring an attacker to keep tunnels alive to monitor an identity long-term.
+  ~~Tunnels should kill themselves after inactivity, and revive themselves with~~ ~~new identities after.
+This will help minimize the impact of cross-site~~ ~~resource-request timing attacks by making destinations more ephemeral,~~ ~~requiring an attacker to keep tunnels alive to monitor an identity~~ ~~long-term.~~
   * 0.22 - Library-fication should be finished by here.
 Turning the underlying code into a library will mostly be a matter of identifying which features need to be exposed for it to be useful in that way.
-I'll update the number when I've written go-based tests for it.
+I'll update the number when I've written go-based tests for it. ~~Maybe 1/5th of it has relevant tests~~ ~~now.~~
-  * 0.23 - Enable additional configuration options, like tunnel lengths(always
-  symmetrical) tunnel quantities(not always symmetical) idle connections per host, and backup tunnel quantity.
+  * 0.23 - ~~Enable additional configuration options, like tunnel lengths~~ ~~(always symmetrical) tunnel quantities(not always symmetical)~~ idle connections per host, and backup tunnel quantity.
 If I'm being honest, this will probably be done before 0.21 and 0.22, but it won't be incremented until they are done too.
   * 0.24 - Experiment with adding a SOCKS proxy.
-Create a version which contains a SOCKS proxy for testing.Actually have a SOCKS proxy.
+Create a version which contains a SOCKS proxy for testing.
+Actually have a SOCKS proxy.
+[This should be acceptable in implementing the SOCKS proxy](https://github.com/armon/go-socks5)
   * 0.25 - Package.
   * 0.26 -